marceloxp/jsBaseClass/README.md

 ## Cookies

-The **JsBaseClass** library provides a simple way to manage cookies using the **js-cookie** library.
+The **JsBaseClass** library provides built-in methods to manage cookies using the **js-cookie** library.
 Below is an example of how to set, get, and remove cookies, including advanced options like `expires` and `domain`.

 ### Example: Managing Cookies